VFX credits campaign

 VFX studios are being put under a financial squeeze by production companies.
 Instead of competing on the quality of work that they can produce, many are participating in a destructive race to rock bottom, paying fewer artists less to do more work in a shorter space of time.

 Whereas well unionised parts of the film industry are treated with respect by film studios, VFX artists are being hit hard.
 Talented VFX professionals who make beautiful art are being chased from the industry by bad employment practice, damaging the sector and the UK’s ability to remain internationally competitive.

 What is BECTU?

-BECTU is the UK’s media and entertainment union.
+BECTU is the UK’s media and entertainment union (and a sector of Prospect from 1 January 2017).
 We represent people in all sectors in the creative media and arts - in all non-performance roles - from writers and producers, to camera operators to people working in VFX, to cinema staff.
 It’s our job to support you in the workplace.
-Here’s a few of the services we offer staff working in VFX:
+Here are a few of the services we provide:

 Higher pay, better conditions

 BECTU negotiates with employers for higher pay and better terms and conditions.
 It can often be difficult to negotiate on your own, without putting your reputation at risk.
 Our experienced negotiators can help get you the best outcomes from your employer on salaries, holiday pay, redundancy terms and more.

 Join BECTU and we’ll provide you with representation and legal advice when difficulties arise at work.
 Whether you feel that you’ve been unfairly left out of a promotion or your employer is taking disciplinary action against you, BECTU has trained officials and lawyers on hand to help.

 BECTU always negotiates to get women’s pay in line with men’s pay.
 Workplaces where BECTU is recognised are 20 per cent more likely to have equal opportunities policies.